NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 > God spoke to some; others He raised in rank; We gave Jesus, son of Mary, Our clear signs and strengthened him with the holy spirit.

 Muslims ought to consider why Allah said he "raised" Jesus "in rank".

+> Yet if Allah had willed, they would not have fought one another.
+But Allah does what He wills.

+Disagreements and fights between religious factions is Allah's will.
+He wants people to be divided and fighting.